 We also join with other inclusive, culture meetings around the community.
 It isn’t always at The Loft, but this has been our home base for one Wednesday night of the month at 5:45pm.

 When I first dreamed about Monthly Meeting of the Minds (MMM), I imagined it being 8-10 people in the back of The Loft, like a bible study or something.

-Last month we had an incredible authority on building “Strong Towns”.
+One special month we had an incredible authority on building “Strong Towns”.
 Charles (Chuck) Marohn, Founder of Strong Towns, flew in for the day and his last stop was with us at MMM, thanks to Will Burgin.

 The thesis question, which drove Chuck to start a non-profit and embark on spearheading Strong Towns while traveling around the country preaching this gospel, is:

 Chuck explained how the most effective sustainable evolution is within small incremental changes.
 For instance, during thousands of years of civilization people experimented with what works over time and they consistently built tight-knit, walkable communities.

-He gave perspective by saying, in a whole generation we’ve completely changed everything, building our whole country for cars, not people, and it isn’t working.
-It was a big social experiment, but we did it all over our nation instead of in small focus points.
+He gave perspective by saying, “in a whole generation we’ve completely changed everything, building our whole country for cars, not people, and it isn’t working.
+It was a big social experiment, but we did it all over our nation, instead of in small focus points.”

-This made me think of Uptown Columbus, and other cities I’ve visited throughout the world, that have created a more livable, attractive area by simply building it for people, instead of building it around cars.
+This made me think of Uptown Columbus, and other cities I’ve visited throughout the world, that have created a more livable, attractive area by simply building it for people instead of building it around cars.

 Chuck proclaimed more of his gospel by explaining, “That’s good, keep going, a path to true sustainability will only come about through systems that receive feedback and are able to adapt in complex ways.
 Orderly but dumb (top down) systems perpetuate the worst problems while they simultaneously resist change, even when change is broadly demanded by the culture, and how chaotic but smart systems (bottom up), while scary to an affluent society, are the only way real progress can be sustained.”